For sale - visit GoDaddy

 DPA Cross-Border Enforcement Overhaul

 The one-stop-shop mechanism has drawn sustained criticism — particularly the Irish DPC's handling of Big Tech cases.
-The European Commission published its GDPR evaluation in 2023, and is expected to propose procedural reforms in 2025 to accelerate cross-border enforcement and reduce the bottleneck at lead supervisory authorities.
-Potential changes include stricter timelines and stronger EDPB override powers.
+The European Commission published its GDPR evaluation in 2023, and a political agreement on additional procedural rules was reached in June 2025.
+The next phase is practical implementation, with likely follow-up guidance to accelerate cross-border enforcement and reduce bottlenecks at lead supervisory authorities.

 Likelihood by end of 202655%